 Described as the largest bamboo in the world (largest culm diameter).
 The species is most know for its almost grotesque, tortured-looking culms.
 The culms grow in a contorted, curving form that resemble an elephant's trunk.
 As the bamboo matures, each new shoot will emerge larger and develop into a twisting freak show that we all hope for.
 Translated (Chinese) stories and info about the Dai People's "King of all Bamboos" can be found by following this link:

 Re-imported from Xishuangbanna, Nov/2012 into USDA quarantine.
-Finally, in March/2015, the species was released to us from USDA quarantine (the 2013 US government shutdown is largely to blame for the release delay).
-Availability is, of course, extremely limited.
-We have about ten 3 gallon plants ready for sale for 2017.
+Finally, in March/2015, the species was released to us from USDA quarantine (the 2013 US government shutdown was largely to blame for the release delay).

-The single released specimen is now happily growing in our nursery field.
-It should be exciting to watch this species develop!
+The original single released specimen is now happily growing in our nursery field.
+It's been exciting to watch this species develop in the USA!